 If you are using an intermediary bank to transfer the fee, there will be an additional charge up to 25 GBP.

-After you have completed the forms, please fax them to +380 44 236 22 64 or e-mail to our Teacher Training Department
+After you have completed the forms, please email them to our Teacher Training Department

 If you still have unanswered questions about CELTA, please check out our CELTA FAQ